mefrem/mefrem.github.io/_pages/coaching.md

 ## Max Yields

-Most of the time, I teach crypto: from on-boarding funds, to DeFi, yield farming, project valuations and risk management, etc. I've coached complete newcomers, high net worth individuals, and business owners.
+For the last year +, I've taught crypto: from on-boarding funds, to DeFi, yield farming, project valuations and risk management, etc. I've coached complete newcomers, high net worth individuals, and business owners managing their cash.
+I've coached individuals and facilitated a number of cohort-based courses.

-The service typically starts with an assessment of your specific needs, which have historically included: personal finance, using DeFi protocols, hedging your investment and crypto FOMO, earning high returns on stablecoins in excess of traditional finance.
+One-on-one service typically starts with a personal assessment, which have historically included: personal finance, using DeFi protocols, hedging your investment and crypto FOMO, earning high returns on stablecoins in excess of traditional savings instruments.

-My services include:
+Service types include:

 - Hourly consulting and coaching: [Email link](mailto:maxim.efremov@gmail.com) to discuss or book a session for $500 an hour
 - Half-day or more in-person coaching and strategy session: [Email link](mailto:maxim.efremov@gmail.com) with "Half-day coaching" in the subject line to discuss a time and place